KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 }
 ```

 Standard Vaadin's Vertical Layout component (where we added Player Cards) has a width of 100%.
-To change this behaviour we should use setSizeUndefined() method on playersList component and add minimal styling:
+To change this behavior we should use setSizeUndefined() method on playersList component and add minimal styling:

 ```
 .players-list{